jt1001/ims-project/README.md

 3. You will then be prompted to enter a first name and press enter: e.g JT
 4. You will then be prompted to enter a last name and press enter: e.g Lana
 5. You will then be prompted to enter a phone number and press enter: e.g 987654321
-6. A message will appear on the screen with: "Customer create"
+6. A message will appear on the screen with: "Customer created"
 ```